LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 For a start - restore the estuary by opening or re-engineering the sea dykes.

-HONEST POLITICIANS NEEDED TO CHAMPION REMOVAL OF THE MURRAY'S BARRAGES
+HONEST POLITICIANS NEEDED TO REMOVE MURRAY BARRAGES

 Dr Jennifer Marohasy writes at her blogsite: For years now I’ve been writing about the barrages, really sea dykes, that block inflows from the Southern Ocean making the vast shallow coastal lagoons at the end of the Murray River completely dependent on Murray River inflows.